 Attendance is mandatory and will be enforced through the quiz policy.

 This course requires a graphing calculator (we strongly recommend any TI 83+ or TI 84), and those with algebraic operating systems are not allowed.
 TI-Inspires must be used with a TI 84 face plate.
 Students may not share calculators during tests.
 Check your batteries before tests.

 The Department of Mathematics and Statistics publishes a syllabus for each of it courses which may be viewed in my office or on the departmental web pages.

 You (and the state) have paid well for the courses taught here so mathematics and statistics teachers very (very) rarely cancel classes.
 However, sometimes (especially in the spring) the university closes due to bad weather.
-If this happens, I will contact you by the e-mail address stored in the Banner system to let you know how we will make up the work.
-I will also adjust the homework schedule on-line as needed.
+If this happens, I will contact you by Canvas and/or the e-mail address stored in the Banner system to let you know how we will make up the work.
+I will also adjust the homework schedule on-line to reflect the change.

-Academic dishonesty will not be tolerated and will result in at least an F for the quiz, test or assignment.
+Academic dishonesty will not be tolerated and will result in at least a zero for the quiz, test or assignment.
 Your Student Handbook clearly states "suspension from the university is the expected penalty" for "plagiarism, cheating, and academic integrity issues" and this includes submitting the work of another person as your own or permitting another to submit yours as his/her own.

 The University of Tennessee provides reasonable accommodations (academic adjustments and auxiliary aids) to ensure equal access to educational content and university programs for students with disabilities.
-Students who are eligible for and who request accommodations through the Disability Services office must provide instructors with a letter of accommodation.
-The Disability Services office is located in the Student Success Center, 209 Clement Hall, (731) 881-7605.
+Any student eligible for and requesting accommodations due to a disability must provide instructors with a letter of accommodation from Disability Services.
+For additional information, please contact the Disability Services office at 209 Clement Hall, (731) 881-7605.